Orckestra/orc-vsf/docs/guide/use-user-addresses.md

 # useUserAddresses

 ## Features
 `useUserAddresses` composable is responsible for fetching a list of user addresses.
-A common usage scenario for this composable is getting user addresses.
+A common usage scenario for this composable is managing user addresses.

 ## API
 ```typescript